Korean War Legacy Project

 Bio

-Louis G. Surratt was born in Pulaski, Virginia on February 10, 1932.
-His oldest brother served in World War 2 and was killed in Italy on September 15, 1943.
-Louis G. Surratt graduated from Pulaski High School in 1949 and attended college for two years before he enlisted in the United States Air Force.
-Both he and his surviving brother Donald served in the Korean War at the same time.
+Louis G. Surratt was born on February 10, 1932, in Pulaski, Virginia.
+His oldest brother served in World War II but was killed in Italy on September 15, 1943.
+After graduating from Pulaski High School in 1949, Louis attended college for two years before enlisting in the United States Air Force.
+In April 1952, he arrived in Suwon, Korea, where the airbase hosted three different units.
+There, he served with the 8th Fighter Bomber Wing, managing casualty reporting and awards.
+During his service, he and his surviving brother, Donald, were both stationed in Korea at the same time, sharing the experience of serving their country in the Korean War.

 Video Clips